CWWhitney/ethnobotanyR/README.md

 ## Installation

-You can install the released version of ethnobotanyR from [CRAN](https://CRAN.R-project.org) with:
+Install the released version of ethnobotanyR from [CRAN](https://CRAN.R-project.org) with:

 ``` r
 install.packages("ethnobotanyR")
 ```

-You can install the working version of ethnobotanyR from [GitHub](https://github.com) with:
+Install the working version of ethnobotanyR from [GitHub](https://github.com) with:

 ``` r